Twists, what are they good for?

 Twists are good for the back but they are also great for stretching the muscles of the shoulders and the chest.
 To intensify this you can bind in the pose - or use a prop such as a wall or the back of a chair - for example pressing your right hand against the edge of the chair or wall as you twist to your left.

 Adela Serrano demonstrates binding in her class: Fundamentals of yoga: binding

 When to avoid twists?

 Pregnancy - If you’re pregnant some twists should be skipped because of the pressure they place on the abdominal cavity.
 For example Twisted Triangle or Revolved Side Angle Pose.
-Gentle open twists like Parivritta Janu Sirsasana are ok after the first trimester.
-However, practice with an experienced pregnancy yoga teacher or follow our Pregnancy Yoga program.
+Gentle open twists like Parivritta Janu Sirsasana are okay after the first trimester.
+However, it's best to practice with an experienced pregnancy yoga teacher if you're just starting out.

 Spinal disc injury - consult with your physical therapist about what movements are ok for you.

 Chronic digestive issues - many people find twists helpful for digestive problems especially constipation.
 However, if you suffer from chronic digestive issues (especially inflammatory conditions) then asking for your doctor's advice is really important.